MartinKirkegaardDK/MartinKirkegaardDk/README.md

 Check out the repository!

-In 2021 I along with a few friends set out to model how diseases could spread in networks.
+In 2021 I along with a few friends sought out to model how diseases could spread in networks.
-This simulation shows exponential nature of a disease, portrait in red, followed by the collapse of connectioned, showed by the decline in grey lines.
+This simulation shows exponential nature of a disease, portrait in red, followed by the collapse of connections, showed by the decline in grey lines.
 Check out the [repository](https://github.com/MartinKirkegaardDK/Projects/tree/main/Disease%20simulation) !

 ![Alt Text](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExMTZkMGJhMDQ4MjhkODkzYTE1ZmIyYjA4YmJhNDY0YWEzOGJkOTYxMiZlcD12MV9pbnRlcm5hbF9naWZzX2dpZklkJmN0PWc/uJ5sVJINlOJz1T1kiK/giphy.gif)